American Abstract Artists: Founding and early activities

+Communism and political tensions in AAA

 There was extensive hostile criticism of AAA exhibits in New York City newspapers and art magazines of the time.
 The most influential critics dismissed American abstract art as too European and therefore "un-American", a term that meant suspected of having communist ties.
 The Communist Party in the United States and USSR viewed art as a weapon in class struggle and fascism.
 Radicalization of the unemployed American artist became a major factor in the life of New Deal artists, especially in New York City.
 Radical artists had been joining the Communist Party for years and forming their own organizations.
 In the 1930s American Abstract Artists was divided on political grounds with disagreements among Communist Party members who demanded AAA advocate political positions.
 Some artists who joined AAA were interested in Trotskyism, and there was turbulence between the group's Trotskyist and Stalinist members.
 Lee Krasner's beliefs as a Trotskyite landed her in jail where she met AAA founding member Mercedes Carles Matter, through her Lee Krasner joined the AAA.
 AAA founders Balcomb and Gertrude Greene were heavily involved in political activism to promote mainstream acceptance of abstract art within the anti-Stalinist left.
 Communists opposed fascism, believed in the idea that art was a weapon in the war against it and "abstract art was seen as a threat to the rise of fascism and Nazism in Europe."
 American Abstract Artists declared for its annual in March 1942 that it is a "privilege and necessity" to make and exhibit abstract art as an affront to fascism.
 The National Socialists forced Bauhaus teachers, including Josef Albers and László Moholy-Nagy, to expatriate from Germany and immigrate to the United States where they continued teaching and influenced a group of artists in New York City who formed the American Abstract Artists, which Albers and Moholy-Nagy joined.